 When a house interior is lived in it often gets banged up to the point various touch ups are needed.
 Most of the time it’s about simple wear and tear but sometimes it may be discoloring from a mold or mildew problem.

-Whether its baseboards, doors, window frames, walls, or ceilings interior painting is an excellent DIY job for college kids that doesn’t require hiring a professional house painter.
+Whether its baseboards, doors, window frames, walls, or ceilings, interior painting is an excellent DIY job for college kids.
+It doesn’t require hiring a professional house painter.
 It’s easy enough to do without much guidance and doesn’t depend on the weather or reaching dangerous heights like exterior work does.

 Furthermore, once a person gets the hang of it, it’s an invaluable skill to know when it comes to remodeling or simply trying to change the feel of a setting on your own.

-Some neighborhoods are very strict when it comes to curb appeal, others less so, but it’s the summer which means nature is growing and the yard needs to be kept under a certain level of control.
+Some neighborhoods are very strict when it comes to curb appeal.
+Others less so.
+But it’s the summer which means nature is growing and the yard needs upkeep.

-Nevertheless, this can also be a great opportunity for students with environmental interests as they can observe their yard up close learning about what does and doesn’t work and how to upgrade its efficiency through various eco-friendly and green-minded methods.
+Nevertheless, this can also be a great opportunity for students with environmental interests.
+As they can observe their yard up close, they learn about what does and doesn’t work.
+They also see how to upgrade its efficiency through various eco-friendly and green-minded methods.

-Finally, if our kids already have summer jobs or are taking classes leaving them with limited room in their schedules, try a more low-key approach.
+Finally, if our kids already have summer jobs or are taking classes leaving them with limited time, try a more low-key approach.

-For example, send them on a mission around both the interior and exterior of the house detailing any odd spots that need repair like a loose shutter, cracks in the foundation, clogged gutters, or empty spots on the roof where shingles blew off.
+For example, send them on a mission around both the interior and exterior of the house detailing any odd spots that need repair.
+Common problems include a loose shutter, cracks in the foundation, clogged gutters, or empty spots on the roof where shingles blew off.
 Then compare notes to see if you missed anything.

 How does this help?
 While some things are cosmetic and aren’t a priority, others need immediate attention.
 This is simply another way of keeping tabs on what’s going on around the house so nothing pressing gets overlooked.

-The bottom line: Giving college students a little more responsibility this summer can help them garner a heightened sense of confidence, vis-à-vis taking care of things around the home.
+Giving college students a little more responsibility this summer can help them garner a heightened sense of confidence.
+Vis-à-vis, it also takes care of things around the home.
 This in turn provides a deeper sense of independence; a positive trait worth strengthening before graduation and entering the real world.